PRINT PAGEClass Manual

 - Closing Argument

-Black's Law # 8: In any case, you have a small universe of evidence available to you.
+Black's Law # 8: In any case, you have a small universe of evidence to call on.
 Each piece counts.
-You must find a method, a rule, a statute, a case, or, as a last resort, beg to get the judge to admit it.
+You must find a method, a rule, a statute, a case, or a new policy reason to convince the judge to admit it.
 Don't take no for an answer.
-Keep pushing new avenues.
-Best example: the Supreme Court threw out the hearsay rule to allow admission of critical evidence in Chambers v.
+Keep pushing the arguments.
+Best example: the Supreme Court carved out a new exception to the hearsay rule to admit evidence of innocence in Chambers v.
 Mississippi.
-Remember you are an advocate, not a judge.
-Find a way.
+You are an advocate, not the judge.
+Find a solution.

-So sitting in the jury box and observing and evaluating the lawyers' performances and the evidence is an important learning tool.
-As has been noted, stupid people never learn from their mistakes, smart people learn from their mistakes, but geniuses learn from other people's mistakes.
-So let's be geniusesand learn from others' mistakes and successes.
-So an important part of this class is watching and analyzing the performance of the lawyers, witnesses, and how the rules and strategy interact.
+Sitting in the jury box and observing and evaluating the lawyers' performances is an important learning tool.
+Stupid people never learn from their mistakes, smart people learn from their mistakes, but geniuses learn from other people's mistakes.
+Let's be geniuses.
+An important part of this class is watching and criticizing the performance of fellow students.
 At times I will question those of you in the jury box about specific matters in the trial, or give you a chance to try some trial technique at issue.

 How are people persuaded?
-What mysterious process causes one mind to work on another?
-We can analyze how good or bad an argument is, but how do we determine how it worked on a juror's mind.
+We can analyze how good or bad an argument is, but how do we determine how it worked on a juror's mind?
 One way is to see how your mind was made up and then changed.
 One method is to think of an issue you had made up your mind on and then changed it.
 What did you do and why?
 What was the process?
 Was it new facts, or perceiving new reasons?
 Did someone else's words do it?
 All good questions.
 One way of highlighting this is to sit on a mock jury and see how or not a lawyer persuaded you.

-Black's Law #9: After every court appearance, a trial, an appeal, a motion, do a self-analysis of your performance.
-You know what you need to work on.
-Be brutal with yourself.
+Black's Law #9: After every court appearance, trial, or appeal, do an autopsy of your performance.
+Find what you need to work on.
+Be honest with yourself.
 Willingly risk the judgment of strangers.
-Embrace those who tell you the truth about your weaknesses.
+Embrace those who tell you your faults.
 It is the only way to become the best.
 Be tougher on yourself than anyone else.
 Why be mediocre?
 Work to be the best.
 It is that last 5 to 10% which makes all the difference.
 When you lose, don't lose the message.